semgrep/semgrep-docs/docs/managing-findings.md

 # Semgrep App

 Semgrep App builds on Semgrep CI findings to track state transitions and provide additional context for managing findings within your organization.
 Findings move between states according to their Semgrep CI `syntactic_id`, as mentioned above.
-A finding can occupy 3 states in Semgrep App: `OPEN`, `FIXED`, and `MUTED`.
+A finding can occupy 4 states in Semgrep App: `OPEN`, `FIXED`, `MUTED`, `REMOVED`.

 ## Finding states